jcrabapple/nanochat-android/README.md

 - **HTTP streaming** with OkHttp
 - **Dependency injection** with Hilt
 - **MVVM architecture** with clean separation of concerns

-## Screenshots

-The app features a clean, modern Material 3 interface:
-- Rounded cards with surface colors
-- Circular avatars with primary container backgrounds
-- Compact spacing for efficient use of screen space
-- Icon-only bottom navigation for Assistants, Projects, and Settings
-- Full-width "New Chat" button with rounded corners

 ## Backend Integration